zh4ui/avtcore-multiplex-guidelines/draft-ietf-avtcore-multiplex-guidelines.md

 the transport level, and additional complexities in form of the decrypt-encrypt cycles needed for each forwarded packet.
-SRTP, due to its keying structure, also requires that each RTP session needs different master keys, as use of the same key in two RTP sessions can result in two-time pads that completely breaks the confidentiality of the packets.
+SRTP, due to its keying structure, also requires that each RTP session needs different master keys, as use of the same key in two RTP sessions for some ciphers can result in two-time pads that completely breaks the confidentiality of the packets.